matrix-org/matrix-spec/content/client-server-api/modules/image_packs.md

 rendering based on the user's font size or other environmental factors.
 The `width` attribute SHOULD be omitted to preserve the image's aspect ratio.

-Clients MAY render messages that consist entirely of custom emotes at a larger size.
+Clients MAY render messages that consist entirely of custom emotes and/or normal emoji at a larger size.

 ##### Sending stickers